-Symbol Potential Hazards Precautions

-CLASS F Dangerously Reactive Material Substance is very unstable.
-Can react with water to form toxic or flammable gas.
-Can explode as the result of shock, friction or increase in temperature.
-Keep material away from heat.
-Open containers carefully; do not drop them.
+Symbol Potential Hazards Precautions Substance is very unstable.
+Can react with water to form toxic Keep material away from heat.
+Reactive Material or flammable gas.
+Can explode as the result of shock, friction Open containers carefully; do not drop them. or increase in temperature.
 Store the material in a cool, flame-proof area.
 Examples: Sodium Metal Picric Acid